zachvalenta/jvns.ca/content/post/2018-07-12-netdev-day-2--moving-away-from--as-fast-as-possible-.markdown

 I'm going to try to summarize what I learned from this talk.
 I almost certainly have some things wrong, but let's go!

+This talk was about how the internet has changed since 1988, why we need new algorithms today, and how we can change Linux's networking stack to implement those algorithms more easily.

 ### what's congestion control?

 Everyone on the internet is sending packets all at once, all the time.
 The links on the internet are